|Ex-dividend date||20 May 2021|

-A payment made to everyone who holds shares, the level of which is based on the Company's dividend policy and the number of shares held by shareholders at the record date.
-It can be paid in cash or used to buy more Tesco shares.
+Dividends are payments out of company profits made to everyone who holds shares on the Record Date.
+The frequency of dividend payments are determined by the Company's dividend policy and the amount paid per share is based on the number of shares held by shareholders at the Record Date.
+Dividends can be either paid in cash or used to buy more Tesco PLC shares.

 What is the ex-dividend date?

 We consult the London Stock Exchange Dividend Procedure Timetable to set the date on which shares are sold without entitlement to the next dividend payment.
-This is known as the ex-dividend date.
-If you buy shares before the ex-dividend date, you are entitled to the most recently-announced dividend; if you buy after that date, the dividend is paid to the previous owner of the shares
+This is known as the ex-dividend date and is generally the business day preceding the record date.
+If you buy shares before the ex-dividend date, you are entitled to the most recently-announced dividend; if you buy after that date, the dividend is paid to the previous owner of the shares.

 What is the record date?